bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx_part_2.md

 Internally we check if the key matches the `internal_key` metadata (and in that case we make a key-spend signature by tweaking our key with the taptree merkle root), otherwise we get all the leaves that involve our key (`psbt_input.tap_key_origins.get(&public)`), iterate on them and produce a signature for each of them.

-Unfortunately due to a limitation of the current rust-bitcoin API, we have to come up with the full Bitcoin script in order to produce the signature: this is technically not required, because the sighash only contains the leaf hash, but rust-bitcoin doesn't allow us to pass in a simple hash, it wants the full script and leaf version and computes the hash internally.
+Unfortunately due to a limitation of the current [rust-bitcoin] API, we have to come up with the full Bitcoin script in order to produce the signature: this is technically not required, because the sighash only contains the leaf hash, but [rust-bitcoin] doesn't allow us to pass in a simple hash, it wants the full script and leaf version and computes the hash internally.

 So the "hack" I came up with is: iterate on all the `tap_scripts` contained in the PSBT (this is a `ControlBlock` -> (`Script`, `LeafVersion`) map), try to compute the merkle tree assuming that the control block is the right one for the `leaf_hash` we are looking at (if it is the computed merkle root will match the one stored in the PSBT) and if so produce a signature using the script.

 This is obviously computationally intensive and totally useless, but there was no other way around it.
-I opened a PR to change the rust-bitcoin API so that a leaf hash can be passed in directly.
+I opened a [PR][sighash-leafhash-pr] to change the [rust-bitcoin] API so that a leaf hash can be passed in directly.
 With that change the code will look something like this:

 ```rust